Security Overview

 - Terms compliance: Our Terms of Service prohibit illegal, copyrighted, or sensitive data uploads

-- DPA availability: Data Processing Addendum (DPA) available for enterprise customers upon request
+- DPA availability: Data Processing Addendum (DPA) is available at

 - Future enhancements: BYOK encryption and real-time anomaly detection are under consideration